Understanding your health

 The presence of a tear does not automatically mean pain or disability.

-When symptoms appear, these are the most common:
+When symptoms appear, here are the most common ones:

-• Night Pain: Worsens at rest, especially when lying on the affected shoulder.
+• Nighttime pain: Worsens at rest, especially when lying on the affected shoulder.

-• Muscle Weakness: Significant difficulty lifting the arm overhead or carrying loads.
+• Muscle weakness: Significant difficulty raising the arm above the head or carrying loads.

-• Decreased Mobility: Reduced range of motion during arm elevation and rotation movements.
+• Reduced mobility: Limited range of motion during arm elevation and rotation.

-• Cracking Sensation: Joint noises during certain movements.
+• A cracking sensation: Joint noises during certain movements.

 Specifically, traumatic tears:

-• Popping or tearing sensation in the shoulder
+• A popping or tearing sensation in the shoulder

-The intensity of symptoms varies depending on the size of the tear, compensatory muscles, and your activity level.
+The severity of symptoms varies depending on the size of the tear, the compensating muscles, and your activity level.

 What REALLY causes a rotator cuff tear?